rest-for-physics/framework/doc/tutorials/List of REST Programs.md

 **restManager** : The manager program of REST allowing to execute the REST event processes defined in TRestManager.
 Additional definitions allow to include additional metadata structures inside REST.

+**restRoot** : The ROOT interactive shell with REST libraries and helpers loaded.
+It also provides the safe one-command legacy detector-signal recovery workflow described in [Recovering legacy detector signal files](<Recovering legacy detector signal files.md>).

 **restPlots** : It uses the plot definitions given by RML configuration in a TRestAnalysisPlot section.
 It creates the plots from the variables at the TRestAnalysisTree and creates a PDF report and a ROOT file including the histograms created.

 ## Histogram and integration executables